 My mother was a good person: kind and loving.
 When I was a child, she encouraged me to be kind to others and to consider their feelings and not just my own.
 I can still remember the time she sat me down and played Joe South's 1970 song Walk a Mile in My Shoes to teach me about empathy.
 She also couldn't abide bigotry and racism and made sure I felt the same way.
 These were the most important lessons I ever learned from her.

 My mother loved to read.
 She loved nothing more than to curl up with a good book.
-I saw her reading novels for pleasure regularly while I was growing up, and that influenced my love of reading.
+I saw her reading novels for pleasure regularly while I was growing up, and that influenced my own love of reading.
 Like a lot of moms, she also read People magazine and the occasional drugstore tabloid, but I remember her having a subscription to Rolling Stone and the Village Voice, too, which I thought was pretty cool.

 My mother loved music.
 She had a special affection for Rhythm and Blues.
-When I was younger, I remember her playing B.B.
-King, Aretha Franklin and Al Green around the house, and she practically wore out her 45 of Booker T. and the MGs Green Onions.
+When I was younger, I remember her playing records by B.B.
+King, Aretha Franklin, and Al Green around the house, and she practically wore out her 45 of Booker T. and the MGs Green Onions.
 I still remember visiting her one weekend and finding the Isley Brothers blistering hit, Fight the Power, part 1 & 2, on her turntable.
 I was impressed, thinking it was a pretty hip tune for a (then) 42-year-old white lady.

 My mother was a proud union member.
 For many years she worked in a hot, noisy factory, testing motors for General Electric (a company that once employed 10,000 people in Fort Wayne).